 - (1) Shall be limited to road and bridge crossings, boardwalks and paths, linear infrastructure (which includes stormwater conveyances, but not stormwater ponds), utility corridors, and any other linear access facilities necessary to support the associated development.
 Crossings shall be designed and constructed to minimize wetland impacts to the maximum extent practicable.
-The impacts shall usually not exceed a width of 100 feet of combined filling or clearing at each crossing, but may on a case-by-case basis, be allowed up to a total width of 160 feet.
-Florida Department of Transportation roads may be allowed up to a width of 200 feet consistent with criteria in this section. - (2) The aggregate total filling or clearing of unconverted wetlands for crossings and other linear infrastructure within the RGP area shall not exceed 225 acres within the EMA area and 4 acres outside the EMA area.
+The impacts shall typically not exceed a width of 100 feet of combined filling or clearing at each crossing, but may on a case-by-case basis, be allowed up to a total width of 160 feet.
+Florida Department of Transportation roads may be allowed up to a width of 200 feet consistent with criteria in this section. - (2) The aggregate total filling or clearing of high quality wetlands for crossings and other linear infrastructure within the RGP area shall not exceed 100 acres within the EMA area and 8.42 acres outside the EMA area. - (3) The first preference for new high quality wetland crossings will be at existing silviculture road crossings.
+Crossings at locations other than existing silviculture roads can be authorized on a case-by-case basis.
+All crossings, whether at existing silviculture roads or locations other than existing silviculture roads, will be designed and constructed to minimize high quality wetland impacts.

-- (3) The first preference for new unconverted wetland crossings will be at existing silviculture road crossings.
-Crossings at existing silviculture road crossings and at locations other than existing silviculture crossings, are allowed, if the crossing is designed and constructed to minimize unconverted wetland impacts. - (4) For each crossing proposed at a point where no previous crossing existed, an existing silviculture road crossing within the same subwatershed must be removed and the wetland hydrologic connection including any associated natural stream or tributary within the area of removal, shall be restored.
-Restoration in this section is defined as re-establishment of natural soil surface grades and natural re-vegetation is being allowed to occur no later than the 365th day following the date of the initiation of construction of the new crossing. - (5) All crossings in unconverted wetlands shall be designed so that reduction of capacity or impairment of the hydrologic conveyance is minimized to the maximum extent practicable.
-Bridging, co-locating utilities and infrastructure and directional boring of unconverted wetlands is required to the maximum extent practicable.
-The following factors shall be considered when determining if bridging or directional boring of the unconverted wetlands is practicable: (i) The degree of water flow within the unconverted wetland, (ii) The length of the unconverted wetland crossing, (iii) The topography of the unconverted wetland and associated upland, and (iv) The degree to which a roadway would adversely affect the movement of wildlife expected to use the unconverted wetland. - c.
+- (4) For each crossing proposed at a point where no previous crossing existed, an existing silviculture road crossing within the same sub-watershed must be removed and the wetland hydrologic connection including any associated natural stream or tributary within the area of removal, shall be restored.
+Restoration in this section is defined as re-establishment of natural soil surface grades and natural re-vegetation is being allowed to occur no later than the 365th day following the date of the initiation of construction of the new crossing. - (5) All crossings in high quality wetlands shall be designed so that reduction of capacity or impairment of the hydrologic conveyance is minimized to the maximum extent practicable.
+Bridging, co-locating utilities and infrastructure and directional boring of high quality wetlands is required to the maximum extent practicable.
+The following factors shall be considered when determining if bridging or directional boring of the high quality wetlands is practicable: (i) The degree of water flow within the high quality wetland, (ii) The length of the high quality wetland crossing, (iii) The topography of the high quality wetland and associated upland, and (iv) The degree to which a roadway would adversely affect the movement of wildlife expected to use the high quality wetland. - c.
 All wetlands not authorized for impact on each project site shall be preserved.
 Conservation easements shall be placed over all such wetlands (see Special Condition 13.c).
-Individual project sites, including offsite preservation areas (e.g., such as those described in Special Condition 5.a(2)(b) above), shall have reasonable boundaries that include intermixed and adjacent unconverted wetlands. - 6.
-No dredged or fill material may be discharged in to wetlands for septic tanks or drainfields.
+Individual project sites, including offsite preservation areas (e.g., such as described in Special Condition 5.a(2)(b) above), shall have reasonable boundaries that include intermixed and adjacent high quality wetlands. - 6.
+No dredged or fill material may be discharged into wetlands for septic tanks or drainfields.